 Newark, NJ 07101-0680

 You can pay both property taxes and water bills together in person at any DOF Business Center using cash, personal check, certified check, or money order.
 As the deadline approaches, you should pay by official bank check or money order to ensure the payment is posted before the deadline.
+No appointment is necessary to visit a DOF Business Center, however you can schedule an appointment to ensure social distancing at the centers.

 If you owe only water and sewer charges, you should visit or contact the Department of Environmental Protection (DEP) to make a payment.
+Visit the Water and Sewer Bill Payment page for more information about water and sewer bills payments.

 DOF Business Centers are extending their hours to help customers who need to make payments to avoid the lien sale.
 Visit the Property Tax Payment page for more information about payments at DOF Business Centers.